Rays vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In nine games as the favorite over the last 10 matchups, the Rays have a record of 6-3.
+- In nine games over the last 10 matchups when favored by oddsmakers, the Rays have a record of 7-2.

-- In their last 10 games with a total, the Rays and their opponents are 3-6-1 when it comes to hitting the over.
+- When it comes to hitting the over, the Rays and their opponents are 2-7-1 in their last 10 games with a total.

-- The Rays have a record of 3-2-0 ATS over their last 10 games.
+- The Rays have won two of their last four games against the spread.

 Explore More About This Game